bosetridib/Volatility_Modelling/README.md

 ### NLS Method

 In the real-world data, the testing would first require whether the data is distributed in stable and volatile process.
 For that, the variance test of several portions of the time-series should be performed.
-However, fitting of the Weierstrass function with proper parameters requires non-linear regression techniques.
-One of the techniques is to find parameters which minimize the residual sum squared.
+However, fitting of the data with the Weierstrass function with proper parameters requires non-linear regression techniques.
 Since the range of the values of the parameters can be found with the simulations, we may have a set of viable initializing parameters, or a range of them.

-The stable estimation have the following equations used for estimations.
+Among several, one of the techniques is to find parameters which minimize the residual sum squared.
+The r-function _nls_ is also suitable for non-linear estimations.
+The Fourier analysis is also found to be used in this case.

+The estimation of the stable processes is done in the beginning.
+Apart from the _nls_ method, a manual calculation of the least-square estimates is also used.
+The math behind that is stated below.

+For the stable process, we have *wf_iteration* equals 1, and hence the residual sum squared can be found easily.

 ![alt text](https://github.com/bosetridib/Volatility_Modelling/blob/main/NLSstableEstA.png "NLS Stable Estimation for a")

-The solution of the following equation would give us the estimated parameter b.

 ![alt text](https://github.com/bosetridib/Volatility_Modelling/blob/main/NLSstableEstB.png "NLS Stable Estimated b")

-The above equations are least square techniques used for the non-linear equation of the Weierstrass function.
+The solution of the last equation would give us the estimated parameter _b_.
+With that, we can caluclate the estimated parameter _a_.
+In comparison, this method is found to be less efficient in practice: the estimated parameters with _nls_ method are much closer to the actual parameters used in generating the data, and the estimated _a_ is found to be _biased_ with the least square technique.